fstnetwork/module-api/Guide/EN/04-Fill_up_FST_Service_Gas_tank.en.md

  > Owning private key means owning the Ethereum Account.
 Please securely store Ethereum key JSON and passphrase.

- > **WARNING: If the passphrase of Ethereum key JSON is lost, the private key is lost and FsTK does not have users' Ethereum key JSON passphrase**
+ > **WARNING: If the passphrase of Ethereum key JSON is lost, the private key is lost and FsTK does not have users' Ethereum key JSON passphrase.**

  - Using JavaScript (Node.js)